 Afrikaans retains some features of 18th century Dutch, together with vocabulary from various Bantu and Khoisan languages and also from Portugese and Malay.
-Speakers of Afrikaans can understand Dutch, though Dutch speakers tend to need a while to tune into Afrikaans.
+Afrikaans and Dutch are more or less mutually intelligible.

 During the early years of the 20th century there was a blossoming of academic interest in Afrikaans.
 In 1925 Afrikaans was recognised by the government as a real language, instead of a slang version of Dutch.
 Afrikaans has changed little since then.